 Students will be admitted in accordance with our Single Equality Policy.

-The Academy will admit any pupils who have a statement of special educational needs or Educational Health Plan that names The Marlborough Science Academy.
+The Academy will admit any students who have an EHCP that names The Marlborough Science Academy.

 Order of Priority

-- Students who are in public care or were previously in public care (children looked after or children previously looked after who ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order)1
+- Children looked after and children who were looked after but ceased to be so because they were adopted (or became subject to a Child Arrangements Order or a special guardianship order)

-- Students for whom it can be demonstrated that they have a particular medical or social need to go to the Academy 2
+- Students for whom it can be demonstrated that they have a particular medical or social need to go to the Academy.
+Governors will decide the outcome of all social/medical applications.

-- Students who have a sibling on the roll of the Academy at the time of admission.3
+- Students who have a sibling on the roll of the Academy at the time of admission.

 - Children of Staff4

-- Students whose permanent address is closest to the Academy address point*5
+- Students whose permanent address is closest to the Academy address point.

 - All schools must have oversubscription criteria for each ‘relevant age group’ and the highest priority must be given, unless otherwise provided in this Code, to looked after children and all after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship orders) immediately following having been looked after.
 Oversubscription criteria must then be applied to all other applicants in the order set out in the arrangements.
 Residence Orders have been replaced by Child Arrangement Orders.